 - Very long hair may be best worn tied back.

 - If you perspire heavily during dancing, consider taking extra shirts.

 - For dance types other than general folk dancing, you might be expected to wear such clothing as dressy but sexy (for Latin venues), semi-formal clothing in black or dark themes (for tango sessions), western garb (for country-western dances), formal wear (for some ballroom sessions), neat and chic (for swing groups), and vintage outfits (for vintage dances).

-- Dancing involves a lot of close contact; try not to gross out your fellow dancers by having icky stuff on your hands, eating three heads of raw garlic for dinner, bathing in perfume, or not having taken a shower or brushed your teeth in recent memory.
+- Dancing involves a lot of close contact; try not to gross out your fellow dancers by having icky stuff on your hands, eating three heads of raw garlic for dinner, or not having taken a shower or brushed your teeth in recent memory.

 - Use a deodorant, if necessary.

 - Avoid wearing perfume, as some people are allergic to or are very sensitive to these chemicals.